Sharp-tailed snake: Behavior

 The sharp-tailed snake is a shy, secretive creature most often encountered under rocks and logs, and rarely to never found in the open.
 It is able to persist in urban areas where appropriate cover can be found.
 It is known to burrow into soft soil or cracks in the clay, and may be encountered by people who are digging in the garden or removing concrete.
 When encountered, the sharp-tailed snake may roll into a ball and remain still.
 It can be mistaken for a worm by the casual observer.

 Diet

 The diet of C. tenuis is largely restricted to slugs and eggs of slugs.
+It sometimes also eats insects and earthworms.

 Reproduction

 The adult female C. tenuis lays 4–16 eggs in the summer, underground or in a burrow.
 Each hatchling is 3–4 in in total length (including tail).